trilogy-group/arangodb/Documentation/Books/Manual/Security/DC2DC/README.md

 Make sure to protect and store both generated files (`my-client-auth-ca.crt` & `my-client-auth-ca.key`) in a safe place.

+{% hint 'warning' %}
-<br/>Note: CA certificates have a much longer lifetime than normal certificates.
+CA certificates have a much longer lifetime than normal certificates.
 Therefore even more care is needed to store them safely.
+{% endhint %}

 ### Renewing certificates

 All certificates have meta information in them the limit their use in function, target & lifetime.

-<br/> A certificate created for client authentication (function) cannot be used as a TLS server certificate
-(same is true for the reverse).
+- A certificate created for client authentication (function) cannot be used as a TLS server certificate (same is true for the reverse).
-<br/> A certificate for host `myserver` (target) cannot be used for host `anotherserver`.
+- A certificate for host `myserver` (target) cannot be used for host `anotherserver`.
-<br/> A certficiate that is valid until October 2017 (limetime) cannot be used after October 2017.
+- A certificate that is valid until October 2017 (lifetime) cannot be used after October 2017.

 If anything changes in function, target or lifetime you need a new certificate.

 The procedure for creating a renewed certificate is the same as for creating a "first" certificate.
-<br/> After creating the renewed certificate the process(es) using them have to be updated.
+After creating the renewed certificate the process(es) using them have to be updated.
 This mean restarting them.
 All ArangoSync components are designed to support stopping and starting single instances, but do not restart more than 1 instance at the same time.
 As soon as 1 instance has been restarted, give it some time to "catch up" before restarting